JTafej/24-25-Programming/Unit 1 Day 4 math.md

 ## Below is a list of recent generations in the US.
 Your task is to create ask the user when they were born, and respond differently based on their age.
 Hint: you must use "elif" and "int" in your answer.
+* Please ask them their name and the year they were born, and then say something like "Hi NAME, you are a Baby Boomer."
-If you want an extra challenge, ask them their current age, and use that to figure out which generation they were born into.
+* If you want an extra challenge, ask them their current age, and use that to figure out which generation they were born into.

 #### Traditionalists	1925-1946